DaniHasReal/lineage23.2-unofficial-a21s/README.md

-# lineage23.2-unofficial-a21s
+# LineageOS 23.2... for the A21s?
-basically unofficial builds of LineageOS 23.2 for the A21s :3
+Yes, im doing this for absolutely no reason other than the fact that well I do want the new Material 3 Expressive UI